Changing the root of your Linux filesystem

 rootfs is a special instance of a ram filesystem (usually tpmfs) that is created in an early boot stage.
 You cannot unmount rootfs for pretty much the same reason you can't kill the init process - you need it to have a functional system.

-The kernel build process always creates a gzipped gpio (newc format) archive and ink it into the resulting kernel binary.
+The kernel build process always creates a gzipped gpio (newc format) archive and link it into the resulting kernel binary.
 This is our rootfs!
 The empty archive consuming ~130 bytes, and that is something we have to live with.

 The rootfs is empty - unless you populate it.
 You may set the CONFIG_INITRAMFS_SOURCE config option to include files and directories to your rootfs.